 - Monthly service fee: Around R60 per calendar month

 - VAT: 15%, charged on the initiation and monthly fee, R48.75

 - Estimated total repayment: R2,473.75 if repaid in 30 days

-These final costs are usually made available before you apply.
+These costs are usually brought to your attention before you apply.
 Total costs for the same amount may vary slightly between lenders.
 Furthermore, the loan amount and repayment period will change the value of instalments and the total cost.